sat-masters/docs/Meetings/Meeting 13-02-25.md

 	- make a constant rate
 	- Network calculus
 	- What to optimize for:
-		- Start off by just
+		- Start off by just doing what we are doing
 		-

 Read papers about modelling traffic if easy, use that. if not use normals